-One of the key players in this transformation is Marut Drones, a Hyderabad-based drone tech company working at the intersection of agriculture, healthcare, and public safety with cutting-edge drone solutions.
+One of the key players in this transformation is Marut Drones, a Hyderabad-based agri-drone tech company working at the intersection of agriculture, healthcare, and public safety with cutting-edge drone solutions, especially in the field of spraying drones.

 India’s Drone Market: Poised for a Breakthrough